 Access to AAR Community

-Because of the Academy’s long-standing relationship with the Intercollegiate Center for Classical Studies (ICCS) students will be issued short-term cards.
+Because of the Academy’s long-standing relationship with the Intercollegiate Center for Classical Studies (ICCS) and close collaboration with the University of Notre Dame’s Rome Global Gateway students will be issued short-term cards.

 Individual readers’ cards and after-hours access are provided to all summer course participants.

 Library Code of Conduct

 The American Academy in Rome and its library is a private institution.
 Our rules must be respected.
 If a reader of the library does not adhere to these rules, library access may be discontinued.

 The library operates on the honor system.
 If we are to continue the practice of open shelves—unlike virtually all Italian libraries—these minimal security measures are critical.
 It may become necessary to discontinue public access to our books and scanners altogether if readers are found to handle books carelessly.